 In this article, we’ll take a deep dive into the sport, including the history and a little how-to for equipment setups, rules, and strategies.

-Before we begin, if you’re looking for a complete beginner’s guide check out: Pickleball Strategy: Complete Beginners GuideOpens in a new tab.!
+Before we begin, if you’re looking for a complete beginner’s guide check out: Pickleball Strategy: Complete Beginners Guide!

 <iframe width=”560″ height=”315″ src=”https://www.youtube.com/embed/fTvPYdKZqO0″ frameborder=”0″ allow=”accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>